uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - Example values: `Riegger, Hal`; `Barnard Studio (Wallace, Idaho)`

 ### date
-- Refers to the date the item was created/published.
+- Refers to the date the item was created/published in ISO format yyyy-mm-dd.
 - If you know the exact date for an item, fill it in using the yyyy-mm-dd format.
 - If you only know the year and month, simply leave off the day: 1955-12.
 Likewise, if you only know the year, just enter the year: 1955.
 - If there is no year included with the item, you can estimate the date to the nearest decade if you know enough information about the content of the image or item.
     - For example, if you think a photo was probably taken in the 1950s based on a car or clothing pictured, you can put '1950' or '1955' in the data cell.
-Be sure to fill in the date range in YYYY-YYYY format (in this case, 1950-1960) in the 'archival date' cell in this situation.
+Be sure to fill in the date range in YYYY-YYYY format (in this case, 1950-1960) in the 'archival_date' cell in this situation, but do not put the range in the "date" column.
 - If you do not know the date and cannot estimate it, simply leave this field blank.
 - Example values: `1955-12-08`; `1955-12`; `1955`

-### archival date
+### archival_date
 - This is an alternate, non-ISO date field to represent the ambiguity of some object dates.
 - If an object's date is somewhere within an approximate date range (i.e. "2020-2030" or "2020-2025"), enter that range into this cell in the format YYYY-YYYY.
 - In the event that no date is known, enter the value `undated`.